Acercandr0/GalaxyBook-4-Edge-Fresh-Windows-reinstall/README.md

 I screwed up my laptop by doing a clean installation of Windows as if it were an x86 machine, but thanks to me messing everything up, you get to enjoy this tutorial right now.

 ### You’ll need:

-*A copy of the drivers, or you can download mine.
+- A copy of the drivers, or you can download mine.
-*1 USB HUB (or two flash drives with USB-C ports)
+- 1 USB HUB (or two flash drives with USB-C ports)
-*2 USB Flash drives (16GB or more)
+- 2 USB Flash drives (16GB or more)
-*A working PC with Windows, or a virtual machine on macOS/Linux
+- A working PC with Windows, or a virtual machine on macOS/Linux

-### Backup Drivers using Command Prompt
+### 1. Backup Drivers

 1. **Open Command Prompt as Administrator**: